tranthn/class-metagenomics/README.md

 * *Note*: the URL cited in the GitHub link is outdated, while the figshare link is more recent and works as 12/2020

 ### Installation

+*Warning*: These PhyloSift binaries were built targeting a 32-bit operating system, which means it will not work on the latest Mac OS X 15.7 (Catalina) build.

+1. Download the **figshare** archive directly from a browser (downloads as `5755404.zip`) or via command line, like so:

+        # make directory to hold phylosift executables and markers/NCBI DB
+        mkdir <phylosift-root>
+        cd <phylosift-root>

+        # Linux or Ubuntu
+        wget -O phylosift.zip https://ndownloader.figshare.com/articles/5755404/versions/4

+        # Mac OS X
+        curl https://ndownloader.figshare.com/articles/5755404/versions/4 -o phylosift.zip

+2. the archive should be unzipped, using the following command:

+        # on Linux or Ubuntu, you may need to install the unzip utility first
+        sudo apt install unzip
+        unzip phylosift.zip

-1. the figshare archive will download as `5755404.zip`, which should be unziped and contains 4 zip archives within it:
+3.  unzipped file will extract 4 tar archives within it:
     1. `phylosift_v1.0.1.tar.bz2`
     2. `markers_20140913.tgz` - older version of the target markers from the v1.0 of PhyloSift
     3. `markers.tgz` - this is the latest version of the markers from 2018, so this should be unpacked
     4. `ncbi.tgz`

+            # extract *.tgz files using following command
+            tar -xf <filename>

+            # extract *.bz2 file using following command
+            tar -xjf phylosift_v1.0.1.tar.bz2

-1. copy and unzip files 1, 3, 4 from above into a directory which we will refer to as `<phylosift-root>`, so our file structure will look like:
+4. copy and unzip files 1, 3, 4 from above into a directory which we will refer to as `<phylosift-root>`, so our file structure will look like:

         <phylosift-root>/
         |-- phylosift_v1.0.1/